ericc661/cole_nimes_analysis/cole_analysis.md

 Come up with title

-In Henri Cole's "The Roman Baths at Nîmes", a public bathhouse provides the environment for the speaker to reflect, repent and discover himself.
+In Henri Cole's sonnet "The Roman Baths at Nîmes", a public bathhouse provides the environment for the speaker to reflect, repent and discover himself.
 Yet the speaker projects his mental anxieties onto this possibly imagined bathhouse, creating an introspective, disorienting space.
 The first line reads as follows: "In the hall of mirrors nobody speaks."
 The "hall of mirrors" turns the speaker's gaze back on itself, turning a descriptive act into a reflective one.
 In a hall of mirrors, he is constantly reminded of his enclosure: whichever way he turns, he is met with an image of himself.
 Yet this hall is at once claustrophobic and agoraphobic, since mirrors pointing opposite each other tend towards infinity, duplicating everything in between.
 Further, the mirrors in this hallway replace doors and windows in a regular one, respectively markers of opportunity and the outside world.
 Thus, whoever looks in the